Churchbury Photographic Services Ltd – GDPR Policy

 Office and Laboratory

 The Main office is alarmed with additional internal security to access the lab and packing area in within main office building.
 This is where all the images are produced and packed by us within the same building.
 We are situated within a gated locked enclosure with alarm control monitored by Sentry Alarm Systems.

-Churchbury Photographic Services Limited online orders utilise a secure web platform that is closely maintained and monitored by our internal Digital Executive.
+Churchbury Photographic Services Limited online orders utilise secure web platforms that is closely maintained and monitored by our Digital Executive.

-Churchbury Photographic’s online orders website has a SHA-256 SSL certificate provided by Symantec Corporation.
-Card payments are provided by PayPal who deal with the complete process of handling the card payments.
+Churchbury Photographic online orders website has a SHA-256 SSL certificate provided by Symantec Corporation.
+Card payments are provided by PayPal or Stripe who deal with the complete process of handling the card payments.
 This means we do not process the payment information and do not store it ourselves.
 The Payment is transacted through secure server software, which encrypts all information against inception.

 - Cheque and cash payments that are handed in to the school are collected by one of our employees, (where deemed necessary and/or appropriate the orders will be collected in secure bags) taken directly to our secure office.
 Upon return, they are collated and processed by authorised employees.

-- Online payments are processed by PayPal.
+- Online payments are processed by PayPal or Stripe.
 Churchbury Photographic does not collect or store any payment details.

 Our servers are all located in our secure office premises.
 Our images are not stored with any cloud-based software.

 Our servers are regularly checked and maintained by the Digital executive to ensure the latest antivirus firewalls and other security measures are in place.

 A weekly back-up is run to a local hard drive, which is stored securely offsite.